-A 21-year-old man who was disorderly in Altnagelvin Hospital has had a three month jail sentence suspended for two years.
+A man who was disorderly in Altnagelvin Hospital has had a five-month sentence suspended for two years.

-Conor Mercer was also ordered to pay £250 compensation to the Friends of Altnagelvin for his ‘disgraceful’ behaviour.
+Peter George Michael Carr was also ordered to pay £200 compensation to the Friends of Altnagelvin.

 Carr, of Bonds Hill, admitted disorderly behaviour and assaulting and resisting police on March 13.

 The facts of the case were not outlined in open court, however defence counsel Eoghan Devlin revealed that they occurred after his client attempted to harm himself.